KomodoHQ/komodo-operations-handbook/investment.md

   - Make some
   - For every feature, have a clear piece of supporting documentation - functional at the least, technical if reasonable
-  - Dont consider documentation outside the scope of "finished"
+  - Don't consider documentation outside the scope of "finished"
   - Include in PRs
   - Standardise documentation - have templates